 Samuel Sewall is best known as one of the nine judges who condemned witches to death in the Salem witch trials of 1692 – an act for which he later apologized.
 His detailed diary records many of the actions and thoughts of a life that spanned 77 years from 1652 to 1730.

-Some of the more humorous entries – at least from an onlooker’s perspective – reveal his descriptions of his troubles getting remarried as a widower.
+Some of the more humorous entries – at least from an onlooker’s perspective – describe his troubles getting remarried as a widower.

 Not So Lovelorn — At First

 Samuel Sewall was profoundly lucky in love as a young man.
 In 1676 he married Hannah Hull, a young woman very much in love with him..
 Hull was the daughter of John Hull, the first mint master of Massachusetts—a position that made Hull very wealthy.

 With his wealthy family connections Sewall, a lawyer, easily rose in power and stature.
 By 1717, however, when Hannah died, the old man was viewed as less of a catch by the women of Massachusetts.

 Indeed, Samuel Sewall notes in February of 1717 that following his wife’s burial, “This morning wondering in my mind whether to live a single or a married life.”
 And in his diary in July of 1718 he writes that “twas hard to know whether to marry again or no; whom to marry …”